Sometimes you come to a time in life and for a while, the same word just keeps coming up. That word for the last while has been “uncertainty”.

 2. The Letter to the Editor

-The Pope visited Ireland at the end of August.
+The Pope visited Ireland in August 2018.
 The two-day visit was a massive occasion.

 It was the first visit of a Pope to my country since 1979.
 It was the single topic of conversation for a couple of weeks, with large camps in both support and opposition camps.
 (Ireland remains a predominantly Catholic country, although the Church’s grip on the country—and I don’t think many would protest my use of the word “grip”—has been greatly reduced in the four decades between papal visits, in large part because of the fall-out from a series of abuse and malpractice scandals which inflicted unknowable pain and suffering on many of the most vulnerable in society.)

-So I avoided all the important conversations that many people seemed to be having.
+So I avoided all the conversations that many people seemed to be having.

 I think I realised why when I read a short letter to the Irish Times a few days before the Pope landed at Dublin Airport.